yf-hk/transliteration/README.md

 | **Thai** | Not working properly | [Issue #67](https://github.com/yf-hk/transliteration/issues/67) |
 | **Cyrillic** | May be inaccurate for specific languages like Bulgarian | - |

-If you find any other issues, please [raise a ticket](https://github.com/yf-hk/transliteration/issues).
+For other issues or feature requests, please [open an issue](https://github.com/yf-hk/transliteration/issues).

 ## License